Zippy-sudo/restaurant_cli/README.md

 - Get shifts for worker (Option 4), can be said as "Get *all* the shifts associated with the **worker Id** that I pass in.

-Lets see it in action, We'll use Option 1(Get shifts for restaurant)
+Lets see it in action, We'll use Option 1 (Get shifts for restaurant).

 1. We navigate to the More Menu by typing "*" into the terminal.